-2020 has been a tough year in many ways.
+2020 was a tough year in many ways, and 2021 hasn’t been much easier.
 From battling a frightening pandemic to making ends meet during an economic recession, many of us have been through trying times recently.
 Research shows that around 80% of people living with mental illness have felt negatively impacted by the COVID-19 pandemic and the current state of the world.
 Additionally, in late June of this year, 40% of U.S. adults reported struggling with mental health or substance use, according to the CDC.

 As an HR professional, this year you’ve likely tackled new COVID-19 regulations, furlough paperwork, and lay-offs with poise.
 Yet, perhaps the most impactful role HR can currently play within an organization is supporting employee mental well-being.

 World Mental Health day is an international day for global mental health education, awareness, and advocacy against social stigma.
 As it creeps around the corner (October 10th) this year, HR teams are wondering how to honor this significant day virtually.
 We’ve compiled a list of impactful and creative ideas from a wide range of businesses to celebrate this day remotely.

 Meditation has long been recognized as a tool to master the mind, provide mental health benefits, and help people deal with stress.
 Studies have shown it can reduce anxiety, depression, and even alleviate chronic pain.
 While your team may not be able to meditate together in-person, Natalie Underdown, Organizational Psychologist at The NU Company suggests organizing a guided group meditation class on Zoom.
 From free videos on YouTube to guided live meditation platforms like StopandBreathe, your team can experience soothing breathing, relaxation and empowerment techniques while staying safe.